kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 ## From cacophony to harmony

-The original file naming convention in Linux is that there will be no spaces or other non-alphanumeric characters, _except for the underscore_ character `_` in a filename; the dash, `-` is also accepted nowadays.
+The original file naming convention in Linux is that there will be _no spaces_ or other non-alphanumeric characters, _except for the underscore_ character `_` in a filename[^2] [@unix].
 This is because spaces are used as input field separators (IFS) to break up a string into its components: something known as [_word splitting_](https://mywiki.wooledge.org/WordSplitting?highlight=%28spaces%29%7C%28word%29%7C%28splitting%29) [@wordsplitting].

+[^2]: The `-` character (dash or hyphen) assumes many roles: as the [standard input and standard output](https://en.wikipedia.org/wiki/Standard_streams), as a prefix to an option for commands, as a range specifier in regular expressions like `[a-z]`, etc. So, a filename should not start or end with the `-` character; its position elsewhere in a filename should not cause problems.

 But not all filenames respect this nomenclature of alphanumeric plus underscore characters alone.
 What if you encountered a file named so: `El??Condor   _Pasa%^!.mp3`.
 How would you sanitize it into something that could be easily processed by Linux when supplied as an argument?

 This set me developing a simple script to convert all non-compatible characters into acceptable characters so that the end result would be a sanitized, Linux-compatible filename that still retained some of its meaning.
 Here is my thought process as an algorithm:

 #.
-Replace all non-standard characters with dashes `-`.
+Retain underscores `_` unchanged;
 #.
-Replace consecutive spaces, or other non-alphanumeric characters, by a _single_ dash.
+Replace every other non-alphanumeric character by a `-`; and
 #.
-Retain underscores, `_`, unchanged.
+Replace strings of consecutive `-` characters from the previous step by a single `-` character.
+#.
+Neither the first nor the last character of the modified filename shall be a `-` character.

 The standard and most obvious way to do this is by using regular expressions and a tool such as [`sed`](https://www.grymoire.com/Unix/Sed.html) or [`awk`](https://tldp.org/LDP/abs/html/awk.html) or [`perl`](https://perldoc.perl.org/perlretut).
 Moreover, the [POSIX character classes](https://www.regular-expressions.info/posixbrackets.html) such as `[:space:]`, `[:blank:]`, `[:punct:]` hold the key to concisely including all characters that need to be substituted with dashes.
 This was the trajectory I followed initially.

 ## Using `sed` to sanitize a filename

-How might the pathological filename (or string) `El??Condor   _Pasa%^!.mp3`---which contains spaces and punctuation---be sanitized using `sed`?
+How might the unusual filename (or string)

+`El??Condor   _Pasa%^!.mp3`

+which contains three spaces, and five punctuation characters, be sanitized using `sed`[^3]?

+[^3]: The underscore does not count as a punctuation character because it is not replaced.

 Typically, `sed` works on text within a file.
 But we may also pass strings to `sed` as [literals rather than an input file](https://www.baeldung.com/linux/sed-with-string).
 Rather than stumble through the tedious path I took to success, I record below the final [`sed` one-liner](https://catonmat.net/sed-one-liners-explained-part-one) that I assembled.
 Note that we will henceforth use only the basename of this filename in all examples.